yegor256/blog/_drafts/_arc.md

 "What is an architect?" said, according to [Philippe Kruchten](https://www.sciencedirect.com/science/article/pii/S0164121208002057), that it is "a new pompous title that programmers demand to have on their business cards to justify their sumptuous emoluments."
-Not much has really changed since then.
+Not much has changed since then.
 There is a big difference between a smart programmer and a project architect.
 Here is a list of traits that, I believe, a good architect has.